-Snyder has focused her practice on exclusively representing employers and management in employment and traditional labor matters since 1999.
-In her practice, Snyder routinely represents clients in the courts, in front of administrative tribunals, and in appellate proceedings in regard to litigation brought under the Fair Labor Standards Act, Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the National Labor Relations Act, as well as other state and federal employment-related laws.
+Mary has focused her practice on exclusively representing employers and management in employment and traditional labor matters since 1999.
+In her practice, Mary routinely represents clients in the courts, in front of administrative tribunals and in appellate proceedings in regard to litigation brought under the Fair Labor Standards Act, Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the National Labor Relations Act, as well as other state and federal employment-related laws.

 Snyder received her Juris Doctor from Harvard Law School in 1999, where she graduated cum laude.
 She holds a bachelor’s degree in Spanish, with high honors, from Portland State University.

 View Printable Bio (PDF)